cerebralideas/standards-of-practice/engineering/technical-standards.md

 Code coverage gives a good grasp of all the code paths executed via tests in a unit of code.
 Code coverage tools, and metrics around them, helps identify untested code paths, making sure all primary paths of code are covered.

+But, there is a dark-side to code coverage, and that's writing nearly worthless tests just to inflate your numbers.
+Some encourage the enforcement an arbitrary number or a continuously increasing number.
+More times than not, this can cause developers to just write tests that have very little value to get their code checked-in.

 ## II.
 Automation

 ### A. Static code analysis

 Nothing’s worse than having to argue over syntactic variations (tabs v. spaces).
-Leverage static code analysis tools, like syntax “linters” or type checkers, while building, pushing, CI … and let them enforce the law of the land.
+Leverage static code analysis tools, like syntax “linters” or type checkers, to ensure the *correctness* of your program while building, pushing, CI … and let them enforce the law of the land.

 The more developers can focus on the substantive critiques of code the better, so use these tools to avoid the minute syntax arguments.

 ### B. Testing

-Testing removes the need to manually review your application’s functionality after a change.
+Automated testing removes the need to manually review your application’s functionality after a change.
 Humans are bad at repetition, so don’t make them do it.

 #### 1. Unit ("small") tests

 Unit tests address small pieces of code and should not require any external data or functionality and be entirely self contained and quick to run.
+If you have to bootstrap your whole app or start up a server to run your unit tests, something's wrong.

+Unit tests should be fast and simple requiring just the unit itself to successfully test.

-#### 2. Functional (sometimes "medium") tests
+#### 2. Functional (sometimes "medium" sized) tests

 These tests perform a high level verification of some (usually exposed) functionality than unit/small tests.
-As an example a functional test may verify that Paypal user can login with a chrome browser.
+As an example a functional test may verify the method that accepts incoming requests with the expected parameters, maps them accordingly and outputs the appropriate database query.
+This single test may involve 3, 4 or 5 separate units of code.

+The point is to test the composition of units, but should still be testable without starting up your entire environment.

 #### 3. System / End to End (also known as "large") tests

 These tests perform a more complex flow or touch a variety of different services / domains.
 And example of this may be on boarding a PayPal user, setting up the user with a bank account and verifying they can send money.

-#### 4. Test case review DEV + CQ

-To have better understanding and most importantly to get the same understanding between both DEV and CQ.

-#### 5. Test case Automation

-It is important to have fully automated test cases which allow us to perform regression automatically without a complex manual setup.
+This usually requires an entire stage system being started with the required external services up and running.
+These tests are usually fewer than unit tests as they are slow and cumbersome.

 ### C. Automate everything

 Automate anything that can be automated.
-Spend the time to build the necessary tools and utilities.
+Spend the time to build the necessary tools and utilities upfront.
+In the long term, you want to be focused on writing what's unique about your task, not what's common.

 #### 1. Immediate feedback is best